enterstudio/open311-smssync/README.md

 smssync transport for open311 messages

-*Note!:It highly adviced tovstart smssync in separate process for optiomal performance*
+*Note!:It highly adviced to start smssync in separate process for optiomal performance*

 ## Requirements
 - [MongoDB 3.2+](https://www.mongodb.com/)